 Overview: Material ordered outside of the production control system on unreleased or Work-In-Process (WIP) drawings shall be exempt from normal quality processing controls such as Process Change Request (PCR), Production Part Approval Process (PPAP), RMO, deviation, and Design Change Request (DCR).
+SIR data may be requested for parts in the pre-production builds to assist Polaris in making informed decisions.

 Only released drawings can be processed through PCR, PPAP, RMO, deviation, and DCR.
-For these reasons Polaris engineering shall control the disposition of non-compliant material purchased outside of the production system.
+For these reasons Polaris engineering shall control the disposition of noncompliant material purchased outside of the production system.
 Products ordered for engineering purposes are expected to conform to the current unreleased drawing at the time of order.

 Example: Engineering requests 30 parts manufactured on at least 75% tooling for the purposes of a V-Build (validation build) and the drawings are not yet released.
-Conditions such as this will fall under the pilot build order process.
+Conditions such as this will fall under the pre-production build order process.